neo4j-partners/azure-resource-manager-neo4j/marketplace/README.md

     wget $uri

-Once you can successfully get the image, drop it into the publisher portal.
+Once you can successfully get the image, drop it into the Partner Portal.